 Audit UI

-ADCM allows audit of all operations (either the ones invoked by the user or the background ones).
-Audit is presented in the ADCM interface at the Audit section that contains two subsections:
+ADCM allows you to audit all operations (either the ones invoked by the user or the background ones).
+Audit is presented in the ADCM interface on the Audit page that contains two tabs:

 -